Media documentation of the September 11 attacks: Radio

 During a broadcast of The Howard Stern Show on 92.3 WXRK, Stern and his team learned about the crash while watching TV coverage in their recording studio, which was based in New York.
 As noted in a retrospective of the event, Stern reflected on how they were able to give unfiltered opinions and a raw reaction to the events rather than the dour and reserved commentary made by TV news outlets.
 Streams of callers phoned in to speculate about the event in real-time and give their impassioned, angered reactions, including eyewitness testimonials close to the New York attacks.
-The broadcast serves a historical document to highlight national sentiment as the attacks were taking place.
+The broadcast serves as a historical document to highlight national sentiment as the attacks were taking place.

 Other radio presenters have recounted the whiplash that occurred to those in the business having to move from their daily program to documenting, reporting and fielding phone calls about the disaster in real time.
 A host located in Jersey City with a direct view of the World Trade Center from their office, said that they were discussing if certain actions were cheating on air, when calls about a potential helicopter crash into the towers began.
 A prior host of a station in Los Angeles who was live that day said that she kept having to stop and calm herself while fielding the calls, and remembered no music being played.
 She also stated that she and the other host stayed on well over their normal sign off time, while attempting to get information out to the public as fast as possible.
-Radio stations in New York City such as WINS 1010 and WCBS 880 kept information local broadcasting the latest in tunnel, subway, train and other transportation closures to allow people to evacuate, as well as who to call in order to report someone missing or where to donate.
+Radio stations in New York City such as WINS 1010 and WCBS 880 kept information local broadcasting the latest in tunnel, subway, train and other transportation closures to allow people to evacuate, as well as whom to call in order to report someone missing or where to donate.

-Telecommunication devices
+Audio and telecommunication devices

+In August 2002, it was reported that the FBI had an uninterrupted audio recording of the entire attack on the World Trade Center.
+Tax consultant, Stephen McArdle was acting as an FBI informant and wearing a hidden transmitter while meeting with tax assessor accused of taking bribes at the outdoor cafe in the Marriott World Trade Center hotel.
+While the two men were discussing allegedly taking bribes, the first plane hit the North Tower, causing McArdle to state "That's an explosion, that's an explosion.
+They blew up the World Trade Center … Oh my God," McArdle and the other man ran from the cafe, with the wire picking up the sound of reactions, evacuations, first responders and the second plane's impact.
+McArdle and his contact survived the attacks.